TomAwezome/veno/README.md

 Prerequisites: Pygments, Curses.
 Install these for Python3 if not currently on system.

 Run `pip3 install -r requirements.txt` in `veno` directory to install prerequisites.
+ - In case this does not successfully install Pygments, installing Pygments through a package manager may.
+   - On Ubuntu, try `sudo apt install python3-pygments`

 ## Usage